 (b) in relation to an application for a licence, the place at which the applicant for the licence proposes to operate the outside school hours family day care service to which the application relates;

-“proposed supervising officer” means a person in respect of whom an application is made under regulation 12;
+proposed supervising officer means a person in respect of whom an application is made under regulation 12;

-“qualified rescuer” has the meaning given to that term in regulation 5;
+qualified rescuer has the meaning given to that term in regulation 5;

-“RLSSA” means the Royal Life Saving Society — Australia, Western Australia Branch Inc.;
+RLSSA means the Royal Life Saving Society — Australia, Western Australia Branch Inc.;

-“school age”, in relation to a child, has the meaning given to that term in regulation 4;
+school age, in relation to a child, has the meaning given to that term in regulation 4;

-“section” means a section of the Act;
+section means a section of the Act;

-“SLSWA” means Surf Life Saving Western Australia Incorporated;
+SLSWA means Surf Life Saving Western Australia Incorporated;

-“volunteer” means a person who is not a supervising officer and who has reached 16 years of age;
+volunteer means a person who is not a supervising officer and who has reached 16 years of age;

-“water activity” means swimming or any other activity in a body of water;
+water activity means swimming or any other activity in a body of water;

-“working day” means a day that is not a Saturday, Sunday, public holiday or public service holiday.
+working day means a day that is not a Saturday, Sunday, public holiday or public service holiday.

 [Regulation 3 amended in Gazette 1 Mar 2006 p.
 934-5; 8 Dec 2006 p.
 5384; 7 Aug 2007 p.
 4041.]